DrJekl90/soc-capstone/README.md

 ## About Me

 I build detection logic for production security operations.
-My focus is identity-based threat detection in cloud environments — writing KQL analytic rules for Microsoft Sentinel, developing custom Wazuh rules for endpoint coverage, and building enrichment scripts that give analysts the context they need to triage faster.
+My focus is identity-based threat detection in cloud environments.
+I write KQL analytic rules for Microsoft Sentinel, develop custom Wazuh rules for endpoint coverage, and build enrichment scripts that give analysts the context they need to triage faster.

 I work within the MITRE ATT&CK framework because measurable coverage matters more than theoretical capability.
 Every detection I write maps to a technique, ships with documentation, and gets tested against realistic log data before deployment.